adblockplus/web.adblockplus.org/pages/privacy.md

 ###### {{ cookies-heading[heading] Settings cookies }} {: #cookies }

 {{ cookies-paragraph We use cookies to recognize signed-in users or to store settings.
 Cookies are small files that are stored on your computer with the help of your internet browser.
-Cookies are not evaluated in any other manner and are never used to track Website visitors.
+The settings cookies are not evaluated in any other manner and are never used to track Website visitors.
 If you do not want to enable cookies, you can opt against using them by selecting the appropriate settings on your browser.
 Please note that the efficiency and range of eyeo's services may be restricted as a result. }}

 ###### {{ google-analytics-heading[heading] Google Analytics }} {: #google-analytics }